-Prior to the development of the action plan draft, Seminole County staff held a public meeting on June 6, 2017.
-No comments were received at the public meeting.
+Prior to the development of the action plan draft, Seminole County staff held a public hearing on June 6, 2017.
+No comments were received at the public hearing.
 In addition to the meeting, outreach was made to area non-profit and for-profit developers to obtain feedback about affordable housing needs in Seminole County.
-After the publication of the draft Action Plan, no oral or written comments were received from the public during the public comment period
+Written comments were also received from two interested County residents.
+All comments were accepted.